Storm Davis: Coaching

 Davis formerly served as pitching coach for the Jacksonville Jumbo Shrimp, a Class AA farm team for the Miami Marlins.
 He is currently coaching at Trinity Christian Academy in Jacksonville.

 Personal life

 According to his 1987 Topps baseball card, Davis' nickname derived from a character in a book his mother read while pregnant.
 Another story traces his nickname to similarities with Palmer, the Orioles' Cy Young Award-winning pitcher; he was a "cyclone" or "storm."
+However, some state Storm was his nickname as early as age 6 or 7.

 Storm Davis' parents are the adoptive parents of Glenn Davis, also a former major league player.

 Davis worked as head baseball coach at The Bolles School for the 2008 and 2009 seasons after spending the previous two seasons as an assistant on the Bolles baseball staff.
 He resigned to become pitching coach at Low-A Hickory team in the Texas Rangers organization.

 Davis' son Zachary played football for the Liberty University Flames.
 He is currently the head football coach for the class AAA Buckhannon-Upshur High School Buccaneers in Buckhannon, West Virginia.